botarsh/Quick_Puja/README.md

 # Quick_Puja
-An online shopping website specially designed and developed
+An online shopping website specially designed and developed for a pooja product companies